cap-js-community/websocket/README.md

 set the auth info accordingly.
 Authorization scopes are checked as defined in the CDS services `@requires` annotations and authorization restrictions are checked as defined in the CDS services `@restrict` annotations.

+### Event User

+Events are broadcast to all websocket clients, including clients established in context of current event context user.
+To influence event broadcasting based on current context user, the annotation `@websocket.user` or `@ws.user` is available on event type level and entity type element level (alternatives include `@websocket.broadcast.user` or `@ws.broadcast.user`):

+#### Entity Type:

+- `'excludeCurrent'`: Current event context user is statically excluded everytime during broadcasting to websocket clients.
+  All websocket clients established in context to that user are not respected during event broadcast.

+#### Entity Type Element:

+- `'excludeCurrent'`: Current event context user is dynamically excluded during broadcasting to websocket clients, based on the value of the annotated event type element.
+  If truthy, all websocket clients established in context to that user are not respected during event broadcast.

 ### Event Contexts

 It is possible to broadcast events to a subset of clients.
-By entering or exiting contexts, the server can be instructed to determined based on the event data, to which subset of clients the event shall be emitted.
-To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event data element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`):
+By entering or exiting contexts, the server can be instructed to determined based on the event type, to which subset of clients the event shall be emitted.
+To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event type element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`):

 ```cds
 event received {